 Why Was it Thought to be Effective?

 Our bodies produce a natural hormone called endocannabinoids that have been linked to contributing to immune system responsiveness, pain management, and the reproductive system.
-It is a relatively new discovery, and there’s still a lot to learn about the endocannabinoid system (ECS).
+It is a relatively new discovery, and there’s still much to learn about the endocannabinoid system (ECS).
 The ECS receptors interact with the CBD and THC from marijuana.
 That’s why people experience pain relief, and some get treated.

 Additionally, endocannabinoids are found in the female’s reproductive tract and the sperm, which was suspected of helping egg ovulation and improving sperm quality.
 So far, these theories are still unproven and don’t hold scientifically.